xspize/brand-yourself-assessment/README.md

 <p>

 I chose the typography image to be in the third image.
 This image is very straightforward.
 It has the name of both fonts used and examples of how they look when used.
 Instead of inserting another line transformed into a wave I made a different shape and put it on the right side of the image to connect it with the previous one.
+All the other images will have this shape except for the 3 last ones.
 (Visual Identity Style Guide 1/4)

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/image3.jpg?raw=true">